g-clef/g-clef.github.io/projects/Synthetic-TI.md

 be a field I'm already in, I decided to try to generate artificial Threat Intelligence (TI) reports.
 They seemed like the perfect target: a somewhat specialized jargon, so it would be really obvious if the ML model had actually learned to speak the lingo, and a fairly large corpus of English-language samples to train off of.
-I already had an ML setup at home (a gaming rig with an RTX2070 Super), and could get the TI samples (more on this below), so this seemed like an achieveable goal.
+I already had an ML setup at home (more on this below), and could get the TI samples (more on this below, too), so this seemed like an achieveable goal.

 In theory, the only thing I needed to do was collect a bunch of TI reports, feed them to a pre-trained Machine Learning Language model and click "go".